-Can run this command for available resources only for those domains that you can access.
+Can run this command for available resources only for those domains that you can for the domain.

--M Displays text by page.
-This option provides a function that is the same as that of the more command.
+-h Displays usage statement.
+When used with other options or operands, an error occurs. -M Displays text by page.
+This option provides a function that is the

--p domain Displays the license usage for each domain.
-The statistics reported include the number of COD RTU licenses used by the domain, resources assigned to the domain, and COD RTU licenses reserved for the domain.
+Displays the license usage for each domain.
+The statistics reported -p domain include the number of COD RTU licenses used by the domain, resources assigned to the domain, and COD RTU licenses reserved and its domains.

 -p resource Displays license usage by resource type.

--p all Displays all COD usage information.
+Displays all COD usage information.

--v Specifies verbose output.
-Displays all available COD usage information, including COD RTU license use for both the system and its domains.
+Specifies verbose output.
+Displays all available COD usage information, including COD RTU license use for both the system